yelbachir/multgam_pkg/README.md

 # multgam: automatic smoothing for multiple GAMs
-The Rcpp package `multgam` implements the double statistical optimization algorithm described in El-Bachir and Davison (2019), which automatically fits and smooths multiple generalized additive models (GAMs).
+The Rcpp package `multgam` implements the empirical Bayes optimization algorithm described in El-Bachir and Davison (2019), which trains multiple generalized additive models (GAMs) and automatically tunes their L2 regularization.
 This uses R as an interface to the optimization code implemented in C++, and uses the R package `mgcv` to set up the matrix of inputs and to visualize the learned smooth functions and perform predictions.

 ## 1. Installation
 The package `multgam` must be installed from source as follows.